Where would we be without our vehicles?

 Keep the following in mind to minimize the cost of repairing your car:

-- Weigh the cost: The first thing you need to consider is whether you should repair or replace your car.
+- Weigh the cost: You first need to consider whether you should repair or replace your car.
 If your car is old, riddled with issues, or the repair costs are more than the car itself is worth, you might be better off purchasing a new vehicle altogether.

 - Use the service schedule: If your manufacturer recommends you get your oil changed at a certain frequency, do it!
 Get your check engine light diagnosed as soon as it comes on.
 You should also track the maintenance you have done on your car.